top of page

 News

-By employing multidisciplinary approaches which include behavioral, molecular (e.g. optogenetic, genomics and proteomics), electrophysiological, and anatomical (e.g. confocal microscopy) techniques we study cellular and molecular processes in LA underlying fear memory formation and retrieval.
+By employing multidisciplinary approaches which include behavioral, molecular screening (e.g. proteomics, transcriptomics), manipulation of protein functions (e.g. optogenetic, genetically modified mice), and anatomical (e.g. imaging of neuronal morphology) techniques we study cellular and molecular processes in LA underlying fear memory formation and retrieval.

 Using the above approaches we investigate the roles of signal transmission between neurons, changes in neuronal connectivity and morphology, signal transduction and gene expression in fear memory formation and synaptic plasticity in LA.